Skip to main content

 Determine key vendor or vendors to include in Drata

-Determining which vendors are considered “Key” vendors is a critical step in preparing for your audit.
-Your key vendors are going to be vendors which you have implemented additional monitoring on throughout the vendor management lifecycle.
-The most common method for implementing this monitoring is to review each key vendor’s compliance reports, which can be SOC 2 Type 2 reports or other independent audit reports/certifications as appropriate.
-But to make this determination around whether a given vendor is considered a “Key” vendor or not, you will want to ask yourself the following questions:
+Determining which vendors are considered “key” vendors is a critical step in preparing for your audit.
+Your key vendors are vendors that you have implemented additional monitoring on throughout the vendor management lifecycle.
+The most common method for implementing this monitoring is to review each key vendor’s compliance reports, which can be SOC 2 Type 2 reports or other independent audit reports or certifications as appropriate.
+To determine whether a given vendor is considered a key vendor, ask yourself the following questions:

 • Does this vendor receive, access, transmit, or store customer data?